-Service Level Agreement (SLA) with the Commission services for externalising the accounting officer function and treasure management.
-Furthermore, various ways to externalise ancillary tasks have been planned, for example in the fields of IT, HR and logistics services.
+On the administrative side, the BEREC Office has already started exploring the opportunities to externalise some daily and routine tasks.
+In April 2016, the BEREC Office already signed a Service Level Agreement (SLA) with the Commission services for externalising the accounting officer function and treasure management.
+Furthermore, various ways to externalise ancillary tasks have been initiated, for example in the fields of IT, HR and logistics services.
 Further possibilities of externalisation will be explored in other administrative areas.

-Any efficiency gains are invested in providing further support to BEREC in relation to its new tasks assigned by the co-legislator (for the Programme Management Unit) and in the development of new projects in the interest of the BEREC Office (Administration and Finance Unit), such as: provision of international schooling for the children of the staff in the absence of an accredited European School in Latvia, implementation of a traineeship programme, elaboration of internal rules for the implementations of the new staff implementing rules, etc..
+Any efficiency gains are invested in providing further support to BEREC in relation to its new tasks assigned by the co-legislator and in the development of new projects in the interest of the BEREC Office, such as: provision of international schooling for the children of the staff in the absence of an accredited European School in Latvia, implementation of a traineeship programme, elaboration of internal rules for the implementations of the new staff implementing rules, deployment of measures of a social nature, including specific measures to reconcile working life with family life.